3. Shared ancestors – overview

 Our family stories include a number of women who were slaves.
 Whilst their status as slaves undoubtedly caused significant hardship (and some of their difficulties will be discussed), slaves were property and the Companje kept good property records so we have information about their lives.

 17th century Dutch names generally used patronyms and toponyms, even when family names or surnames were known or in existence and being used – eg. Willem Schalksz (Schalkszoon or Schalks’ son) van Ouderbeijerland [family name Van der Merwe].
 Slaves were not accorded family names and were generally recorded just by their personal names and sometimes with toponyms.
-Many toponyms, however, were often interchanged perhaps due to bureaucratic laxity and/or ignorance when dealing with the places of origin and/or purchase of enslaved and manumitted 1 people, e.g.: van Malabar, van Bengale, and van Paliacatta.
+For slaves, these toponyms frequently changed over time.
+This was probably due to bureaucratic laxity and/or ignorance when dealing with the places of origin and/or purchase of enslaved and manumitted 1 people, e.g.: van Malabar, van Bengale, and van Paliacatta.
 Those born at the Cape are generally shown as ‘van de Caep’, ‘van de Caab’ or other variants.

 Slaves could not marry.
 Any children born to them were also slaves, but, if the father was a European, the child was freed at age 25.
 Young children of a slave women were also freed if their mother was freed.
 The Cape did see many slaves freed who went on to marry other ex-slaves and Europeans.
 They settled, raised families and generally integrated into the society.
 Many prospered and some, in fact, founded a number of well-known Afrikaans family lines, including some relevant to our family story.